Data-driven control of switched linear systems with probabilistic stability guarantees: State feedback stabilization

-This section presents our model-free feedback stabilization method for black-box switched linear systems.
-We first formulate a sample-based stabilization problem, which consists of a set of bilinear matrix inequalities (BMI).
-Then, to solve this problem, we present an algorithm that generates feasible iterates.
-Finally, probabilistic guarantees on the obtained solution are provided via geometric analysis.
+This section presents our model-free quadratic Lyapunov technique for stabilizing black-box switched linear systems.
+We first formulate a sample-based stabilization problem, which consists of a set of biconvex constraints.
+Then, to solve this problem, we present an alternating minimization algorithm that generates feasible iterates.
+With the concepts of covering/packing numbers, probabilistic guarantees on the obtained solution are then provided using geometric analysis.
+Finally, we also show that the algorithm can be parallelized to speed up the computation.